 If this doesn’t work, either the path to Racket is mistyped, or there’s an error in your Racket installation.

-If it does work, you then need to add this path to the "/etc/paths.d" directory on your system, which affects the system PATH variable.
-You can do this with the following one-line terminal command, which will ask you for your password (replace /path/to/bin with your actual path, again including the surrounding double quotes).
+If it does work, type ctrl+D or (exit) to quit Racket.
+Next, you need to add this path to the "/etc/paths.d" directory on your system, which affects the system PATH variable.
+You can do this with the following one-line terminal command, which will ask you for your password (again, substitute /YOUR/PATH/TO/bin with your actual path, and include the surrounding double quotes):

 This command puts the path to Racket in a new file called /etc/paths.d/racket, which will be automatically loaded in the future.